 - Access to, and use of, the Website is at your own risk and we do not warrant that the use of the Website or any material downloaded from it will not cause damage to any property, including but not limited to loss of data or computer virus infection.

 - CII employees and people undertaking work on behalf of the CII will not be subjected to harassment and will not engage with customers (whether members or non-members) who become abusive or whose complaints/enquiries are vexatious.
 Repeated complaints/enquiries from people who are abusive or vexatious may result in a complaint/enquiry taking longer to complete than necessary.
 The CII reserves the right to cease to communicate with a customer about a particular matter, or at all, if communication with the CII is felt to be abusive or vexatious.
 The CII may also take disciplinary action against any member who is found to have demonstrated abusive or vexatious behaviour and is in breach of the CII Code of Ethics.
 All forms of communication including email, letter and telephone or face to face conversations, are covered by this policy.

 - All Intellectual Property Rights and goodwill in Offline publications or relating to the contents of the Website belong to either ourselves or to our suppliers.

-- In particular, the CII asserts its ownership of the trademarks displayed in relation to names, exams, qualifications and exam titles (whether registered or not) and nothing contained in these Terms and Conditions or the Website should be construed as granting by implication, estoppel, or otherwise, any licence or right to use any of the trademarks whether Offline or online without our permission.
+- In particular, the CII asserts its ownership of the trademarks displayed in relation to names, exams, assessments, qualifications and exam titles (whether registered or not) and nothing contained in these Terms and Conditions or the Website should be construed as granting by implication, estoppel, or otherwise, any licence or right to use any of the trademarks whether Offline or online without our permission.
 However, copying and printing of those webpages which contain the trademarks is permitted within the scope of the licence contained at "Your use of the Website" below.

 Your use of the Website